csariyildiz/csariyildiz.github.io/_posts/2023-06-09-what-is-latex-and-how-to-use-it.md

 ---
 layout: post
-title: "What is LaTeX and How to use it?"
+title: "What Is LaTeX and How To Use It?"
 category: main

 thumb: "latex"